chuanqisun/pixel-pusher-online/README.md

 ## How to contribute

 My goal is to encourage more game designers and developers to learn and experiment.
-You may submit your avatar or map artwork.
-I'll happily showcase your work together with your social link.
+You are welcome to submit your avatar or map design and a social link that you would to promote.

 ### Avatar design requirement